shallomkanyori/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - **Task 11: 98 Battery Street, the OG.** Write a function that  prints all natural numbers from n to 98, followed by a new line.

 - **Task 12: The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself.** Write a function that prints the n times table, starting with 0.
 If n is greater than 15 or less than 0, the function should not print anything.
+- **Task 13: Nature made the natural numbers; All else is the work of women.** Write a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.